Nasjr/NZWalksBackendSystem/README.md

 # 🌄 NZWalks API

-NZWalks is a RESTful ASP.NET Core Web API built to manage and explore walking trails in New Zealand.
+NZWalks is a RESTful ASP.NET Core Web API built to manage and explore walking trails .
 It features full **CRUD operations** for walks and regions, supports **user authentication and role-based authorization**, allows **image uploads**, and includes **global exception handling** for cleaner error management.

 ---